-The above is an example of a fully fleshed-out Bumble profile, complete with great photos and a funny bio.
+Be sure that your profile is fully fleshed-out, complete with great photos and a funny bio.
 Bumble is also more likely to recommend fully-completed profiles over sparsely-detailed or otherwise incomplete ones.

 While filling in every single field of your Bumble profile is not mandatory – and indeed, may seem like a chore at first – it is highly suggested that you take the time to go through every single step to increase your chances of success.

-Notice the blue verification tick on the profile above.
+Ensure that you have the blue verification tick on your profile.
 Bumble places verified profiles at the top of the stack, above profiles without photo verification.
 While this may not directly contribute to your chances of finding a match, it helps to be one of the first faces that potential matches see.
 The verification tick also proves that you are who you appear to be in your photos and is sometimes a make or break for most people.